Last Updated on

 - The work of PHE is monitored through the Public Health Outcomes Framework (PHOF) – the data tool is published here.

-- PHE bulletin
+- PHE bulletin you can subscribe to it here.

 - PHE organisation chart – a diagram showing the internal structure of PHE and listing the directorates and their roles.

-Details on the design of the new public health system including the role and responsibilities of local government in public health, the operating model for the new executive agency Public Health England and an overview of how the whole system will work.
+Details on the design of the public health system including the role and responsibilities of local government in public health, the operating model for the new executive agency Public Health England and an overview of how the whole system will work.
 (Dec 2011).
 Includes:

 - The New Public Health System: Summary